dora4/dora/README.md

 If you find it useful, you may wish to click the Fork button in the upper right corner of the Github page to benefit more people!

-Tip: It is recommended to use [[Privacy Safe]](https://dorachat.oss-cn-hongkong.aliyuncs.com/Dora_Box_1.11.apk) for safe storage of BIP39 mnemonic phrases🎉
+Tip: It is recommended to use [[Dora Box]](https://dorachat.oss-cn-hongkong.aliyuncs.com/Dora_Box_1.11.apk) for safe storage of BIP39 mnemonic phrases🎉